polos-dev/polos/python-examples/01-weather-agent/README.md

 Result: 'The weather in New York is...'
 ```

+Alternatively, you can go to the Polos UI at [http://localhost:5173/agents](http://localhost:5173/agents) and invoke any of the agents.

 ## What's Happening?

 1. **main.py** invokes `weather_agent` with input "What's the weather like in New York?"